PhD Student Portfolio Guidelines

 Doctoral Committee Major Professor / Advisor Committee Member Committee Member Committee Member External Committee Member

 - Complete the following table on core courses (see the Graduate Bulletin for information on the core course requirements).
-You must complete six (6) core courses in total: two courses from each of the three core areas.
-List these six core courses in the table below.
-Note that only those core courses you completed with a grade of B or higher will count towards the complete set of six, so only list the core courses with a grade of B or higher:
+You must complete four (4) core courses in total: at least one course from each of the three core areas.
+List these four core courses in the table below.
+Note that only those core courses you completed with a grade of B or higher will count towards the complete set of four, so only list the core courses with a grade of B or higher:

-Core Graduate Courses and Grades Core Area Core Course Semester Taken or Planned Name of Instructor Grade Received Software Software Systems Systems Theory Theory
+Core Graduate Courses and Grades Core Area Core Course Semester Taken or Planned Name of Instructor Grade Received Software Systems Theory Any

 If you are requesting that courses taken at other institutions be counted toward the core, please provide supporting documentation showing the equivalence.
 In addition, our department’s Director of Graduate Studies or another qualified graduate faculty member has to make an examination and determine that the course is equivalent.
 Obtain a letter or memo signed by this person and put a copy in the portfolio.
 In any case, include in your portfolio a copy of the course syllabus, including at least the information about the prerequisites, topics, and textbook or other references used, and copies of whatever graded work (examinations, projects, etc.) you have retained from the course.